Public Relations - MA

 MA Public Relations takes a year to complete, full-time.
 You study three modules in Semester One (Sept-Jan), three in Semester Two, (Feb-May) then complete a dissertation or practical project that you submit in late August.

 Mixing theory and practice we work together to plan campaigns, dissect case studies, and analyse topical examples.
 You will hone your presentation skills, and learn to talk confidently and persuasively on behalf of a range of organisations.

-Tarek is a current student on the MA Public Relations course.
+Tarek is a graduate of the MA Public Relations course.